univariatems performs preliminary univariate robust model selection in linear regression

 Tsel

-—Details of the variables which were
+—Details of the variables that were

 important from univariate analysis.